MiSikora/laboratory/docs/gradle-plugin.md

     }
   }

+  // Informs plugin to create 'enum class SomeFeature' during the generation period with two options.
+  // 'Enabled' and 'Disabled' and uses 'Enabled' as the default one. enabledFeature("SomeFeature") {
+    // Uses the same options as feature() block except for `withOption()` and `withDefaultOption()`.

+    withEnabled { option ->
+      option.feature("SupervisedFeature") {
+        // recursive feature generation
+      }
+    }
+  }

+  // Informs plugin to create 'enum class SomeFeature' during the generation period with two options.
+  // 'Enabled' and 'Disabled' and uses 'Disabled' as the default one. disabled("SomeFeature") {
+    // Uses the same options as feature() block except for `withOption()` and `withDefaultOption()`.

+    withEnabled { option ->
+      option.feature("SupervisedFeature") {
+        // recursive feature generation
+      }
+    }
+  }

   // Configures feature flags storage.
 Useful when feature flags have multiple sources. sourcedStorage {
     // Overrides globally declared namespace.
 No value by default.